 I asked six retailers to share how they’ve incorporated personalization into their strategy.

 As a leading men’s skincare brand, the importance of providing the right products for specific skin types is crucial to Caldera + Lab’s success.

-In order to reach new potential customers, they needed a way to show them what they needed before they’ve actually made a purchase.
+In order to reach new potential customers, they needed a way to show buyers what they needed before they made a purchase.

-That’s where their automation tool came in handy.
+That’s where the brand’s automation tool came in handy.